tegbessou/tasting/README.md

 To see this mail go to: https://mailcatcher.du-vin-des-amis.docker

 ## Refactoring
-Rework name of our value object, to name them value Rework repository because their interface must be domain interface and check if we have another solution to show filterByName, orderByName...
+Rework repository because their interface must be domain interface and check if we have another solution to show filterByName, orderByName...
 Rework tests folder to have a better architecture and make visible different adapter test type Rework repository to take only value object or entity at parameter